skipor/gmg/README.md

 ## Usage

 ```
+$ gmg --help
-$ gmg is type-safe, fast and handy alternative GoMock generator.
+gmg is type-safe, fast and handy alternative GoMock generator.
 See details at: https://github.com/skipor/gmg

 Usage: gmg [--src <package path>] [--dst <file path>] [--pkg <package name>] <interface name> [<interface name> ...]

 Flags:
+      --all          Select all interfaces in package.
+                     When called from //go:generate comment then package kind selected automatically: primary - other than *_test.go files; test - *_test.go files; black-box-test - package *_test

+      --all-file     Select all interfaces in current file, when called from //go:generate comment .

       --debug        Verbose debug logging.
   -d, --dst string   Destination directory or file relative path or pattern.
                      '{}' in directory path will be replaced with the source package name.